trinker/topicmodels_learning/README.md

 model used to "discover" latent topics that compose a *corpus* or collection of documents.
-Typically topic modeling is used on a collection of text documents but can be used for other modes including use a caption generation for images.
+Typically topic modeling is used on a collection of text documents but can be used for other modes including use as a caption generation for images.

 ![](inst/figure/topic-model.jpg)